Polymer ships agentless SaaS DLP.

 Aona ships endpoint Workforce AI Security.

-Polymer connects via OAuth to Slack, Teams, Drive, GitHub, and ChatGPT to scan and redact sensitive content moving through SaaS apps.
-Aona ships browser plugin and native endpoint app that intercept on submit before content reaches any AI tool, plus framework templates and AU residency.
-Different deployment shapes, complementary surfaces.
+Polymer connects via OAuth to Slack, Teams, Drive, and GitHub to scan and remediate sensitive content moving through SaaS apps, and ships a browser extension with real-time controls for ChatGPT and Claude plus employee coaching.
+Aona ships a browser plugin and native endpoint app that hard-block on submit before content reaches any AI tool, with layout-preserving file redaction and framework templates.
+Same weight class, different enforcement posture.

-Jump to the decision matrixSOC 2 Type II · 90-day free trial · No credit card · Live in 1 hour
+Jump to the decision matrixSOC 2 Type II · 30-day free trial · No credit card · Live in 1 hour

 When to pick which